Taskmaster The Podcast *Best of Series 18*

 really,

-who was a real winner
+who was the real winner

 here?